 Learn About Cultural Norms and Stigmas

-Understanding different cultural perspectives on mental health and body image can help clinicians tailor treatment to meet each clients' needs.
-Specific cultural values and practices can substantially influence attitudes towards appearance, food, weight, exercise and health, so an emphasis on understanding a client’s lived experience is paramount to helping clients reach recovery.
+Understanding different cultural perspectives on mental health and body image can help clinicians tailor treatment to meet each person's needs.
+Specific cultural values and practices can substantially influence attitudes towards appearance, food, weight, exercise and health, so an emphasis on understanding a client’s lived experience is paramount to helping people reach recovery.

 Provide Representation and Advocacy

-BIPOC clients often feel isolated in treatment due to a lack of representation among healthcare providers.
-Collaborating with organizations that support BIPOC mental health can help expand available tools, knowledge and resources so clinicians can better support their clients.
+BIPOC individuals often feel isolated in treatment due to a lack of representation among healthcare providers.
+Collaborating with organizations that support BIPOC mental health can help expand available tools, knowledge and resources so clinicians can offer better support.